me-matt/mattwaldron.me/content/blog/so-i-have-adhd/index.md

 tags: ADHD, mental health, personal
 ---

+>####TLDR;
+> I have ADHD and it took me three years to finally get a diagnosis.
+ADHD has a lot of severe symptoms that aren't typically associated or recognised as part of the disorder, but they can be unknowingly debilitating.

 In the early days things were OK.
 My personal life was very loosely managed with an intentional lack of responsibility, my professional life as a software engineer had a lot of inherent structure and guided process.
 In an odd way, I always thought I was different, but with no real insight into why or how.

 For my entire school life, and about 10 years of my professional career, I have taken a lot of qualities at face value and assumed they were either flaws or that everyone had these attributes and just managed them slightly better than I did.